-- 112. The vast number atrocities committed by the AUC and so-called "demobilized paramilitaries" continued throughout 2010.
-In November, 2010, the government announced that the president would appoint a five-member "Truth Commission" to study the cases of over 17,000 demobilized paramilitaries who were never tried as part of the demobilization agreement between the AUC and the government of President Uribe ("'Truth Commission' to Study Paramilitary Cases," Colombia Reports, November 28, 2010). - 113.
-The homophobic attitudes espoused by the AUC are no where better seen than in official and unofficial views of Acquired Immune Deficient Syndrome (AIDS), or Síndrome de Inmunidad Deficiente Adquirida (SIDA) as it is known in Latin America.
+88. The homophobic attitudes espoused by the AUC are no where better seen than in official and unofficial views of Acquired Immune Deficient Syndrome (AIDS), or Sindrome de Inmunidad Deficiente Adquirida (SIDA) as it is known in Latin America.
 Latin Americans will rarely admit that AIDS even exists in their country, but if they do they will describe the disease as an abomination, caused by the Devil or an angry God who has cursed a person or a family.
 That the blame for AIDS always falls upon the "fem" in the homosexual encounter is an even more powerful rationale for persecuting "fems" and cleansing La Patria and/or the family of all AIDS.
 The fact remains, however, that HIV+ or AIDS patients are lumped together into one horrific group whose existence is a threat to every individual, every family, yes, even to the nation (La Patria) itself.
-According to this way of thinking, therefore, abuse of these people is deemed to be deserved. - 114.
-Ms. Mirta Roses Periago, Director of the Pan American Health Organization noted: "Important gains in child health and life expectancy in the continent are being swept back by AIDS, destroying the efforts and investments of past decades.
+According to this way of thinking, therefore, abuse of these people is deemed to be deserved.

+- 89. Ms. Mirta Roses Periago, Director of the Pan American Health Organization noted: "Important gains in child health and life expectancy in the continent are being swept back by AIDS, destroying the efforts and investments of past decades.
 The poor get infected, and those infected become poor and isolated by stigma and sickness, rejected from schools and jobs" (quoted in Peter Aggleton, Richard Parker, Mirima Maluwa, "Stigma, Discrimination and HIV/AIDS in Latin America and the Caribbean."
-Washington, D.C.: Inter-American Development Bank, 2003,pp. 1-2). - 115.
+Washington, D.C.: Inter-American Development Bank, 2003,pp. 1-2). - 90.
 In this same incredibly important report, Peter Aggleton, Richard Parker and Mirima Maluwa stated: "HIV/AIDS plays to some deep-seated fears and anxieties----fear of germs and disease, fear of death, and anxieties about sex.
 There are major similarities between HIV/AIDS-related stigma and discrimination and some of the negative social reactions triggered by diseases such as leprosy, tuberculosis and cancer."